 In the educational setting, using the strength-based approach has been a challenging call.
 If the child is not going to have opportunities to be viewed in a more positive way, then teachers will not see the good side of their neurodivergence.
 I think there is a need for the local school districts and maybe the state, or even the federal government, to invest in children based on their strengths.

 Judy, can you think of any examples, perhaps with your own daughter, where she had a strength that was far more advanced than a neurotypical child might have had in that situation?

 JS: I just let my daughter do what she’s good at.
 My daughter is now 34, and she is good at young adult fiction.
-She has read every book that’s ever been written.
+She has read just about every book that’s ever been written.
 She’s got a blog that everyone follows.
-My daughter, well, because of COVID, there hasn’t been much work.
-And the work situation has not been good for her.
+Because of COVID, there hasn’t been much work, and the work situation has not been good for her.
 But it hasn’t particularly bothered me because we have a fairly reasonable disability pension here.
 There’s no pressure.
 And my daughter has found the things she loves.
 She loves musical theater.
 She dragged me into it.
 Now we’re both into musical theater.
 She belongs to a writer’s group.
 And finally, she has found a permanent job that uses her reading and writing skills.